AmazeeLabs/extlink/README.txt

 The External Links module is a very simple approach to adding icons to links to external websites or e-mail addresses.
-It is a purely JavaScript implementation, so the icons are only shown to users that have JavaScript enabled.
+It is a JavaScript-based implementation, so the icons are only shown to users that have JavaScript enabled.